mrbillm63/Cyber-Security-Week-14-HW/README.md

 Answer the following questions about the HTTP request and response process.

 1. What type of architecture does the HTTP request and response process occur in?

+-      Client-Server Architecture

 2. What are the different parts of an HTTP request?

+-      Request Line, Request Headers, Request Body

 3. Which part of an HTTP request is optional?

+-      Request Body

 4. What are the three parts of an HTTP response?

+-      Headers, Status Line, Body

 5. Which number class of status codes represents errors?

+-      400s range

 6. What are the two most common request methods that a security professional will encounter?

+-      GET and POST requests

 7. Which type of HTTP request method is used for sending data?

+-      POST Request

 8. Which part of an HTTP request contains the data being sent to the server?

+-      Request body

 9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?

+-      Response body

 #### Using curl

 Answer the following questions about `curl`:

 10. What are the advantages of using `curl` over the browser?
+-      *  Ability to manage HTTP Requests / Responses in a Repeatable , Programmatic way
+-      *  Ability to quickly test HTTP HTTP Requests in away that can be automated
+-      *  Allows ability to make adjustments as the security professional works
+-      *  Ability to support numerous protocols even if a UI is not present

 11. Which `curl` option is used to change the request method?

+-      -X

 12. Which `curl` option is used to set request headers?

+-      -H

 13. Which `curl` option is used to view the response header?

+-      -I

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?

+-     Options

 #### Sessions and Cookies